dimitrissiatis/UsefulBash/README.md

 # UsefulBash
-Simple and useful bash scripts for everyday use
+Simple and useful bash scripts that I used for daily admin activities